gscrow/dressipi-com/_posts/2021-02-11-secrets-to-success-how-to-optimize-your-email-revenue.markdown

 <p style="text-align:center"><img style="margin-left: 0px; width: 500px;" alt="Graph showing the top 30% of customers representing 70% of total revenue" src="/uploads/1st2nd_1.PNG"/></p>

 These are the customers who typically sign up to get the emails and these are the customers for whom retailers have the most amount of data.
-With that level of data you really can personalise what each customer is seeing with a very high confidence of success.
+With that level of data you really can personalize what each customer is seeing with a very high confidence of success.

 ## Building A Loyal Base
 Starting from their first purchase: